Child Study Center Webinars

 Watch Here

-Back to School Ready: How to Support Individuals with Autism Spectrum Disorder—September 2, 2021
+Back to School Ready: How to Support Elementary School and Younger Students with Autism Spectrum Disorder—September 2, 2021

-The transition back to school is often a difficult time for students with autism spectrum disorder, and this year presents unique challenges.
-Students may need additional supports around changes in their learning environment, ongoing safety precautions, and social interactions.
+The transition back to school is often a difficult time for students with autism spectrum disorder and this year presents unique challenges.
+Elementary school and younger students may need additional supports around changes in their learning environment, ongoing safety precautions, and social interactions.
 This webinar focuses on strategies that parents and educators can implement to support individuals with autism spectrum disorder in returning to school and extracurricular activities.
 We identify considerations for students with autism spectrum disorder during this transition period, practical tips to support adjustment, and ways to collaborate during these uncertain times.

 Watch Here